Film Festival Network interview with Michael KurethFriday, November 12, 2021

 What inspired you in how you went about this project?

 The idea originally began in 2015 as an interview parody game show about how absurd the interview process is for positions in software engineering.
-I discussed with the two co-producers on the show, Michael Garcia and Daniel Munoz, that how the interview process closely resembles a game show, where chance and personal bias factor more in the hiring decision over actual skill and ability to perform the job.
+The interview process closely resembles a game show, where chance and personal bias factor more in the hiring decision over actual skill and ability to perform the job.

 Before I wrote the script, I created and patented new technology, Cinedapt®, which embraces machine learning to establish an emotional connection with an audience while adapting content on a psychological level to provide a greater user experience.
 I saw Whiteboard Challenge® as a safe proof of concept for investors and the public since the core technology was created to learn and adapt to a user’s fears to make horror films actually frightening.
 Having the pilot project for an entertainment technology patent focus on software engineers was intentional to target investors.